walidghallab/video-experience-enhancer/CONTRIBUTING.md

 2. Clone the forked repository to your local machine.
 3. Install the chrome extension with your local copy (instructions [here](#installation-from-source-code-for-development)).
 4. Make your changes or additions to the codebase.
-5. Build your changes using `./build.sh` from the project root directory (this command correctly builds and bundles all the files in production mode and optimizes the build for the best performance).\
+5. Build your changes using `make` from the project root directory (this command correctly builds and bundles all the files in production mode and optimizes the build for the best performance).
+See some useful tips to make development easier in the [useful notes](#useful-notes) section.
-To make development easier:
-   - In react, there is a mock with `npm start` from `/popup` directory, it supports live updates, check [/popup/README.md](/popup/README.md) for more details.
 6. Test your changes to ensure they work as expected.
 7. Commit your changes with a descriptive commit message.
 8. Push your changes to your forked repository.